-Smartphone Users’ Fear Comes True: Samsung Randomly Sends Images Without Permmission
+Smartphone Users’ Fear Comes True: Samsung Randomly Sends Images Without Permission

 “Some pics are meant to be private, and I can see this destroying relationships, and even potential job losses,” another Reddit poster commented on the thread.

 Some speculated that a recent T-Mobile update could have triggered the malfunction, but since then Bleeping Computer reported that it is not contained to a single data carrier.
-Rather, it seems related to Rich Communication Services upgrades to old-fashioned SMS protocols that aim to streamline media sharing, read receipts and typing indicators.
+Rather, it seems related to Rich Communication Services upgrades to old-fashioned SMS protocols that aim to streamline media sharing, read receipts, and typing indicators.

 T-Mobile has responded to media requests, stating that it is not a “T-Mobile issue” and urging users to contact Samsung.